kevcisme/kevcisme.github.io/_posts/2020-01-02-resources-for-data-science-interview-prep.md

 ---
 layout: post
-title: Company Research for Those who go DEEP
+title: Resources for Data Science Interviews
 ---

 On whence someone asked me "now that I am finished with class, what books should I read and videos should I watch in order to learn more about this field?" and I answered "get ready to drink from the firehose."